supernova4869/s_mmpbsa/README.md

 ## Features of super_mmpbsa

-- Freely available.
+- Open source and freely available.
-- No need for preparing runtime, only needs Gromacs program on linux system. (in contrast to gmx_MMPBSA.py, super_mmpbsa is developed with in Rust).
+- No need for preparing running environment, only needs Gromacs program on linux system.
+(In contrast to other programs such as gmx_MMPBSA.py, super_mmpbsa is developed with Rust).
 - Interactive operation, no need to write parameter files.
 Also, user can write shell script to invoke super_mmpbsa for batch use.
 - Very fast.
 Due to the efficency of rust program.
 - Considers electric screening effect, as "CHIN.
 PHYS.
 LETT.
 2021, 38(1), 018701" describes.